ExcaliburZero/mrds_overlay/README.md

 # mrds_overlay
-DeSmuME overlay for the game Monster Racher DS that display hidden game info.
+DeSmuME overlay for the game Monster Rancher DS that display hidden game info.